JamesCraster/OpenWerewolf/README.md

    node app.js
 ```

+* Open your browser and visit [localhost:8081](localhost:8081)

+* That's it!
+You're running your own server.

-* This includes OneDay.
-If you want to install more game modes, go to [OpenWerewolf-Games](https://github.com/JamesCraster/OpenWerewolf-Games) and follow the instructions there.
+(This includes OneDay.
+If you want to install more game modes, go to [OpenWerewolf-Games](https://github.com/JamesCraster/OpenWerewolf-Games) and follow the instructions there.)

 ## [Documentation](https://jamescraster.github.io/OpenWerewolf/index.html)
 The documentation is generated using Typedoc.
 Run ./build -d to generate documentation.